marioangst/motifr/README.md

 `identify_gaps` has a sibling in `critical_dyads`.
 Critical\_dyads works
-in reverse to identifying gaps - it analyses for every existing edge how many instances of a given motif would disappear if the edge would be removed.
+in reverse to identifying gaps - it analyses for every existing edge how many instances of a given motif would disappear if the edge was to be removed.

 ### Comparing motif occurrence to a random baseline